The Well-Tuned Piano: Performance history

 Young gave the world premiere of The Well-Tuned Piano in Rome in 1974, ten years after the creation of the piece.
 Previously, Young had presented it as a recorded work.
 In 1975, Young premiered it in New York with eleven live performances during the months of April and May.
 As of October 25, 1981, the date of the Gramavision recording of The Well-Tuned Piano, Young had performed the piece 55 times.
 The only other person to ever perform the piece besides Young is his disciple, composer and pianist Michael Harrison.
 Young taught Harrison the piece, which not only allowed him to perform it, but also to aid in tuning and preparing the piano for performances.
 In 1987, Young performed the piece again as part of a larger concert series that included many more of his works.
 This performance, on May 10, 1987, was videotaped and released on DVD in 2000 on Young's label, Just Dreams.

 Each realization is a separately titled and independent composition, with over 60 realizations to date.
-World première: Rome 1974.
-American première: New York 1975.
-Chords from The Well-Tuned Piano (1981–present), are presented as sound environments.
-Includes: The Opening Chord (1981), The Magic Chord (1984), The Magic Opening Chord (1984);
+The World première was presented in Rome in 1974.
+The American première was presented in New York City in 1975.

+Chords from The Well-Tuned Piano are sometimes presented as sound art environments.
+These chords include The Opening Chord (1981), The Magic Chord (1984), The Magic Opening Chord (1984).